lucasfonsecads/machine-learning-path/README.md

 ## Month 1

-This month we gonna divider in to four weeks planning for study.
+This month we gonna divider in to four weeks for study.